Request a Proposal

 5. Poor Communication with Owners About Finances

 When owners don’t understand where their condo fees are going, mistrust builds.
 Miscommunication often leads to resistance when budgets need to increase—even if the increase is justified.
+This is why effective communication matters for boards and councils.

 Converge helps boards build trust by: